Day Trader

 As a day trader, do you have to close out your positions at the end of each day?
 Will your firm let you take a position for a week or two (or longer) if you want to?
 Or is it literally "DAY trader"?

-Asked by monty over 12 years ago
+Asked by monty almost 13 years ago

 Generally, yes, you have to close out each of your trades every day.
 More successful and experienced traders are allowed to keep "overnights" but even they will only do that on a very small percentage of their trades.
 Nobody who starts out keeps trades overnight and even those who do do it rarely.
 Day trader, for the most part, really means DAY trader.
 Of course, there are exceptions to the rule, and there are a few people that trade on a much longer term basis.
 But they are exceptions.